 You may also call a broker.
 A broker works for you, not the insurance company.
 They will help you compare multiple plans offered by multiple carriers.
 You will not be charged any type of additional fee by working with a broker.
 This is why working with a broker is our number one recommendation.
 If you’d like assistance, you can reach us at iHealthBrokers at 888-918-0518.

 How Much Does Insurance Through the Marketplace Cost?

 If you’ve had insurance through your employer in the past, insurance through the Marketplace may come with a bit of sticker shock.
-As with any insurance plan, there are monthly premiums, out of pocket deductibles to meet and copays or coinsurance.
+As with any insurance plan, there are monthly premiums, out-of-pocket deductibles to meet, and copays or coinsurance.
 It’s important to have a good idea of exactly what your needs are upfront so that you can pick a plan accordingly.
-Choosing the right plan is one way of saving money on the Marketplace.
+Choosing the right plan is one way of saving money in the Marketplace.

 Finally, the easiest way to save money on your health insurance is to work with a licensed broker.
 They will listen to your needs and find you the best possible plan at the lowest possible rate.
 If you have any questions or concerns, please feel free to give us a call at (888) 918-0518 or schedule a call today.